What Is a Stucco Weep Screed? Foundation Drainage Explained

 1. The Mechanics: How It Drains

-Stucco is not waterproof; it is a reservoir.
-Rainwater absorbs into the cement and eventually hits the waterproof building paper behind it.
-Gravity pulls this water down the wall.
+Stucco cladding is not entirely waterproof; it acts as a reservoir.
+Rainwater absorbs into the cement and eventually reaches the weather-resistant barrier (WRB), such as building paper or house wrap, located behind the lath.

 Free Assessment